mayank-porwal-da/ai-sql-analyst/README.md

 3.  **Install the required packages:**

-    A `requirements.txt` file is not provided in the project.
-You will need to create one and add the following dependencies:
+    A `requirements.txt` file is provided in the project.
+So install the packages by running:

-    ```
-    streamlit
-    pandas
-    plotly
-    python-dotenv
-    sqlalchemy
-    langchain-google-genai
-    langchain-community
-    ```

-    Then, install the packages:

     ```bash
     pip install -r requirements.txt